PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. warning::

-    All string parameters should be escaped, without double quote character.
+    Product SKU, names and categories should be URL encoded.

 .. warning::